- Further Education

 A personal statement is about you, and you shouldn't let anyone tell you what to put in it - sticking blindly to the formula mentioned here will just stop your true personality showing through.

-I'm looking for something a bit more in-depth.
+I'm looking for some more in-depth advice.

 Try looking through our personal statement guide.